maherkaz/500-2018/README.md

 - Presentation [Slides](https://github.com/THOMASELOVE/500-2018/tree/master/slides) from class.
 - Outside [Texts](https://github.com/THOMASELOVE/500-2018/tree/master/texts) and other suggested reading materials.

+As the semester progresses, we are going to read a book together.
+You should obtain it as soon as possible.

+- Paul Rosenbaum's *Observation and Experiment: An Introduction to Causal Inference*, published in 2017 by Harvard University Press.
+The ISBN-13 number is 978-0674975576.
+The book is available electronically or in hardcover from Amazon and other retailers.

 ## Getting Help

 To get help on anything related to the course, email Dr. Love at `thomas.love@case.edu`.